NASARace/race-odin/doc/manual/demo.md

     cd race
     sbt publishLocal

-Please note that if you subsequently update RACE from its github repository you also need to rebuild RACE-ODIN.
-If the RACE version has not changed this requires to run `sbt clean stage` to build RACE-ODIN so that it picks up the new RACE binaries.

-#### (6) obtain a Cesium access token
-The RACE-ODIN demonstration uses the open source [CesiumJS](https://cesium.com/platform/cesiumjs/) virtual globe for browser based visualization.
-In order to properly initialize some of the Cesium functions used by ODIN you need to obtain a *cesium access token*.
-Please follow instructions on the [CesiumJS tutorial](https://cesium.com/learn/cesiumjs-learn/cesiumjs-quickstart/#step-1-create-an-account-and-get-a-token) page.

-#### (7) create a RACE vault
-RACE is using a separate (optionally) [encrypted configuration](http://nasarace.github.io/race/usage/encryption.html)) file (known as the *vault*) to store sensitive configuration values outside of repositories.
-For our demo purposes we can create a single, un-encrytped `cesium-vault` text file in the RACE root directory created in step (4):

-    secret {
-      cesium {
-        access-token="<your-cesium-access-token>"
-      }
-    }
+To subsequently update RACE run from its directory

+    git pull
+    sbt publishLocal

-#### (8) obtain and build RACE-ODIN
+#### (6) obtain and build RACE-ODIN
-Within your RACE root directory execute:
+Within your RACE **root** directory execute:

     git clone https://github.com/NASARace/race-odin
     cd race-odin
     sbt stage

+Please note that if you later-on update RACE you should also rebuild RACE-ODIN.
+To make sure RACE-ODIN is picking up the new RACE binaries run from within the RACE-ODIN directory:

+    git pull
+    sbt clean stage

-#### (9) obtain RACE-DATA
+#### (7) obtain RACE-DATA
 Since RACE archives for test data can get quite large we keep them outside of RACE or ODIN in a separate `race-data` repository.
 Make sure you have the git-lfs extension installed and initialized (see step (3)) and execute in the RACE root directory